 It’s one of the most high-pressure and aggressive ball-hungry formations implemented by not only Jurgen Klopp but also Pep Guardiola and many other top managers from across the world.

-Custom Liverpool Tactics
+Custom Liverpool Tactics on FIFA 22

 As far as custom tactics are concerned, on FIFA 22, you can change both the defensive and the offensive aspects of your Liverpool squad.
 You can change everything from the width and depth to the number of players you want in the box during corners, free kicks, and virtually any other set-piece.
 You can also amend the style of play you want your players to follow.